ezsystems/commerce-documentation/docs/guide/login_and_registration/forgot_change_password.md

         - siso_core.data_processor.send_password_reminder_email
 ```

-##### Service
+#### Service

-When building a form the shop checks if login with customer number is enabled.
-If so, customerNumber field is added.
+When building a form the shop checks if logging in with customer number is enabled.
+If so, the `customerNumber` field is added.

 ``` php
 if($enableCustomerNumber) {